 From the colorful fabrics to the top of the flowers or the canopy, there is so much to enjoy, so many outstanding portrait backdrops and opportunities; it’s key to remain flexible, to be able to go the distance with enthusiasm and appreciation to ensure every aspect of the wedding has been honored and captured.

-If you are seeking an experienced, respectful and enthusiastic wedding photographer for your upcoming Indian wedding ceremony in the greater New Jersey area, I would love to talk more with you about your plans.
+If you are seeking an experienced, respectful and enthusiastic wedding photographer for your upcoming Indian wedding ceremony in the Greater Philadelphia area, I would love to talk more with you about your plans.